This article is your amber bead necklace review.

 We bought this brand Baltic Amber Teething Necklace: Momma Goose Amber Teething Necklace.

-But I say this with a lot of reservation because when it comes to…
+But I say this with a lot of reservations because when it comes to…

 Do We Recommend Amber Teething Necklaces